2021 World Series: Atlanta Braves

 The Atlanta Braves were managed by Brian Snitker, who joined the organization in 1977 and became their manager in 2016.
 The Braves qualified for the postseason after winning the National League East for the fourth straight season.
 They played four months with a winning percentage at .500 or below before finally surpassing .500 on August 6, the latest point in a season that an eventual league champion achieved a winning record.
 In the best-of-five National League Division Series, the third-seeded Braves defeated the Milwaukee Brewers in four games.
-In the best-of-seven National League Championship Series (NLCS), the Braves defeated the defending world champion Los Angeles Dodgers in six games.
-Left fielder Eddie Rosario was named NLCS MVP after hitting 14-for-25 (.560) with 3 home runs and 9 runs batted in in the series..
+In the best-of-seven National League Championship Series (NLCS), the Braves defeated the defending World Series champion Los Angeles Dodgers in six games.
+Left fielder Eddie Rosario was named NLCS MVP after hitting 14-for-25 (.560) with 3 home runs and 9 runs batted in in the series.